Interfield Ph.D. Political Science and Economics/Economics and Political Science

-The PhD interfield degree program combines courses from both departments in the Division of Politics and Economics (DPE) for an interdisciplinary political economy degree.
-Students must be accepted into the PhD interfield by both the Department of Politics and Policy and the Department of Economics.
+The PhD interfield degree program combines courses from both sides in the Division of Politics and Economics (DPE) for an interdisciplinary political economy degree.
+Students must be accepted into the PhD interfield by the Politics and Government Program and the Department of Economics or the International Studies Program and the Department of Eonomics.

-The PhD interfield also has a modified qualifying exam structure based on the requirements in both departments.
+The PhD interfield also has a modified qualifying exam structure based on the requirements in both sides.
 The Department of Economics qualifying exam requirements combine testing on Econ 302 or 313 and a field of application.
-The qualifying exam in the Department of Politics and Policy is a field of application.
+The qualifying exam in the Politics and Government Program/the International Studies Program is a field of application.
 [Note: Diplomas for graduates of the interfield PhD program will be printed to show the primary department the student is registered under first. i.e., PhD Interfield Political Science-Economics or PhD Interfield Economics – Political Science]

 This program requires a minimum of 80 units composed of a core, a methods minor field, a political science major field, and an economics major field.